eBayClassifiedsGroup/PanteraS/README.md

-# Platform as a Service in the box
+# Platform as a Service in a box

-## Starting the paas in a VM
+This project has the goal to spawn a complete environment containing all necessary components for a PaaS environment:

+- Mesos + Marathon + ZooKeeper (orchestration components)
+- Consul (K/V store, monitoring, service directory and registry)
+- HAproxy + consul-haproxy (load balancer with automatic config generation)

+## Usage

-### Prerequisites
+### Vagrant

+The easiest way to start is using vagrant.
 Please make sure you have the following packages installed:

-- vagrant
+- vagrant >1.5
 - VirtualBox

-### Usage
+Then execute:

 	$ cd vagrant
 	$ vagrant up

-This will start an Ubuntu VM, install Docker, and then will automatically run the fig configuration described below.
+This will start an Ubuntu VM,
+install all prerequisites and spawn all components.
 At the end of the process, you can run

 	$ vagrant ssh

 to ssh into the VM and get access to all the docker instances.

-## Starting the paas directly on your machine

-## Prerequisites
+### Standalone

+If you prefer to run the PaaS components directly on your linux box or in an environment like boot2docker you can do so by installing the following packages:

+- docker
-- Docker
+- fig.sh
-- ZK + Mesos + Marathon = as an orchestration tool
-- Consul = as K/V, monitoring, Service Directory and Registry
-- HAproxy + consul-haproxy = as LoadBalancer with automatic config generation
-- Fig.sh = as a spawner for developers and intgeration envirnment

-## Usage

-In order to build the docker image you have to execute the following command _once_:
+Execute the following command _once_ in order to build the necessary docker images:

 	$ ./build-docker-images.sh